Pikas and Climate Change

 Colorado’s pika population is currently stable, but scientists and wildlife managers are increasingly concerned about their future.
-The state’s climate has warmed substantially in the past 30 years, and all current climate model projections indicate that trend will continue — to the point that typical summer temperatures in 2050 will be on par with the hottest summers Coloradans have experienced in the past century!
+The state’s climate has warmed substantially in the past 30 years, and all current climate model projections indicate that this trend will continue—to the point that typical summer temperatures in 2050 will be on par with the hottest summers Coloradans have experienced in the past century!

 As well, in the early 2010s the National Park Service led ‘Pikas in Peril,’ a collaborative research effort to predict how climate change would impact pikas at parks across the American West.
 In Colorado’s Rocky Mountain National Park, researchers found that pikas could be effectively gone from the park by 2100 if climate change continues unabated.